Alex García (racing driver, born 2003)

-Alejandro García González (born 17 July 2003), is a Mexican racing driver who is currently competing in the 2023 FIA Formula 3 Championship with Jenzer Motorsport.
-He previously competed in the Euroformula Open Championship.
+Alejandro García González (born 17 July 2003) is a Mexican racing driver who last competed in the LMP2 category of the 2024 European Le Mans Series for Cool Racing.
+He was the 2023 European Le Mans Series champion in the LMP3 category.

-Career
+He previously competed in the 2023 FIA Formula 3 Championship for Jenzer Motorsport, and previously raced in the Euroformula Open Championship.

+Early career

 Karting

 García competed in karting over 2018 and 2019, and finished 2nd in the FIA Mexico National Karting Championship in 2018.

 Formula 4

 García made his racing debut in the 2018-19 NACAM Formula 4 Championship, where he finished 5th in the overall standings.

 In 2020, he competed in the F4 Spanish Championship with Global Racing Service, where he came 22nd in the standings.
 He switched to Campos Racing for the 2021 season, where he finished 24th.

 Euroformula Open

 The following year, García competed in the Euroformula Open Championship with Team Motopark.
-He scored a podium at Monza and ended up seventh in the standings, behind his teammates Ollie Goethe and Frederick Lubin.
+He scored a podium at Monza and ended up seventh in the standings, behind his teammates Oliver Goethe and Frederick Lubin.

 FIA Formula 3

 García drove for Jenzer Motorsport in the 3-day post-season test of the 2022 FIA Formula 3 Championship, teaming up with fellow rookies Nikita Bedrin and Taylor Barnard.
 On 27 January 2023, he was signed by the Swiss team for the 2023 season.
+García spent most of the season fighting outside the top 20, although in the Silverstone sprint race a late charge by him on slick tyres at a damp track saw him charge to 11th.
+His only points came in the Spa-Francorchamps feature race where a right gamble to remain on wet tyres saw him jump all the way to fourth place, as Barnard won and Bedrin made the podium.
+This put García 20th in the standings with 12 points.